cozy-labs/cozy-light/README.md

 *Why auth management is not included?*

 For the first publication of Cozy Light we wanted to make it as lean as possible.
-Self hosting platform like Yunohost or arkOS already manages auth for the installed app.
-So we prefer to let the work to be done by another application (a simple proxy server like Nginx or Apache is good too for that).
+Self hosting platforms like Yunohost or arkOS already manage auth for the installed app.
+So we prefer to let the work to be done by them (a simple proxy server like Nginx or Apache is good too for that).

 *Why don't you handle https?*